ArnaudBelcour/asp-syntax-highlight/README.md

 # Answer Set Programming Syntax Highlighting

-A simple syntax highlight for Answer Set Programming.
+A simple syntax highlight for Answer Set Programming in Virtual Studio Code.

 This extension was created with [yo code](https://code.visualstudio.com/docs/extensions/yocode).
 Also the syntax highlight is from [Atom's ASP-Core-2](https://github.com/0xbb/language-asp-core-2).